-2.5 Bin 1: $\geq$ 3.2° to 6.0°
+2.5 Bin 1: $\geq 3.2^{\circ}$ to 6.0°

 The new CIMEL optical system post-2004 was designed for 95% stray light rejection at a scattering angle of 2.5 degrees and qualitatively appears to have achieved that for instruments prior to deployment.
 The original instruments were designed for 2.0 degrees stray light rejection but did not achieve that standard.
 Subsequently several iterations were made to arrive at the current optical instrument design.
 In order to accommodate the range of optics variability, a minimum scattering angle criterion was established that analysis showed eliminated stray light peak radiance contamination apparent in some solar aureole observations.
 Two scattering angles are required to fall within Bin 1, a very narrow band but showing great dynamic radiometric change particularly for large particle sizes.
-Information from large particle forward scattering is provided from this region and will affect the coarse mode size distributions.
+Information from large particle forward scattering is provided from this region and will affect the coarse mode size distribution.
+The retrieved size distributions for Banizoumbou show extremely good agreement between the full and restricted coarse mode size distributions.
 The concentration is slightly reduced in this example and there is a very small shift to small particles on the larger particle side compared to the full distribution.
 As expected, there is no effect on the volume median radius of the fine mode evident from both sites.
 These results were confirmed in other tests and simulations.
 The results of the median coarse mode Rv uncertainty fall within our estimated uncertainty of 0.5 micron for the coarse mode retrievals, thus we feel the two angle requirement is satisfactory for bin 1.